Tiffufu/tiff-portfolio/README.md

 ## About <a name = "about"></a>

-This is the public repository of my web portfolio.
+This project is the public repository of my web portfolio.
+I may sometimes work on major updates or changes in a private repository until they are ready to go live on Github pages, in which case they would end up here.

 ## Getting Started <a name = "getting_started"></a>